-DIVISION CC - LIVESTOCK JUDGING SUPERINTENDENT: Kelsey Stremel ASSISTANT SUPERINTENDENT:
+DIVISION CC - LIVESTOCK JUDGING

+SUPERINTENDENT: ASSISTANT SUPERINTENDENT:
-1. Time of contest - Friday, July 22 beginning at 9:00 a.m. at the FHSU Pavilion.

-All Ellis 4-H members are encouraged to participate.
-A mini clinic is planned for 30 minutes prior to the contest for beginners.

-2. 4-H members exhibiting at the Ellis County Fair will be asked at time of entry if their animals may be used for livestock judging class development.

-3. Beginner division will be any member who would like to participate for experience only.
+- 1. Time of contest Friday, July 21 beginning at 9:00 a.m. at the Livestock Arena.
+All Ellis 4-H members are encouraged to participate. - 2.
+4-H members exhibiting at the Ellis County Fair will be asked at time of entry on Fairentry.com if their animals may be used for livestock judging class contest.
+They must be indicated by midnight on July 10th. - 3.
+Beginner division will be any member who would like to participate for experience only.
 Beginners may have assistance.
 No questions or reasons class required.
 They will not qualify for awards.